Gardaí investigate threatening graffiti linked to Daniel Kinahan’s rise in boxing

 The following year MGM changed its name to MTK Global and claimed it had parted ways with Mr Kinahan.

-However last week Mr Arum said Mr Kinahan helped organise Michael Conlon’s title defence bout in Belfast last year, an event hosted by MTK.
+However last week Mr Arum said Mr Kinahan helped organise Michael Conlan’s title defence bout in Belfast last year, an event hosted by MTK.

 The company denied this.